wrecord94/Python-Blog-Website---Flask-Bootstrap-SQLite-SQLAlchemy-Password-Hashing-and-more/README.md

 * Only admin can edit, delete or create a new post.
 * Hid buttons for others.
 * Wrote a custom decorator function for this 'admin_required'.

+##### Requirement 4 - Relational DB Schema
+* Create a 1:many relationship between the User Table and the BlogPost table, where One User can create many BlogPost objects